huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_l7rule.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to obtain the V2 Networking client.
+* `region` - (Optional) The region in which to create the L7 Rule resource.
-    A Networking client is needed to create a L7 Rule resource.
-If omitted, the `region` argument of the provider is used.
+    If omitted, the provider-level region will be used as default.
     Changing this creates a new L7 Rule.

 * `tenant_id` - (Optional) Required for admins.
 The UUID of the tenant who owns the L7 Rule.
 Only administrative users can specify a tenant UUID